truenas/documentation/content/CORE/UIReference/Sharing/SMB/SMBShareScreen.md

 {{< toc >}}

+Server Message Block (SMB) is a file sharing protocol utilized by Windows and other operating systems.

 Use the **Sharing SMB** screen to setup SMB shares on your TrueNAS.
 Select **Sharing > Windows Shares (SMB)** to display the **SMB** screen.